What You Need to Know About Personal Care Aide

 |District of Columbia||$30,440|

-What Tools & Technology do Personal Care Aides Use?
+Tools & Technologies Used by Personal Care Aides

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Personal Care Aides:

 - Email software

 What education is needed to be a Personal Care Aide?

 How many years of work experience do I need?